-SEO (and online marketing in general) is a big concept to wrap your head around.
-There are many facets to your online marketing strategy, so it can sometimes be difficult to sort the facts from fiction.
-Here are some common marketing myths and how you can avoid falling for them.
+Online marketing (and SEO) is a field with a lot of unique challenges to wrap your head around.
+There are many facets to your online marketing strategy, so it can sometimes be challenging to sort the facts from fiction.
+Here are five (5) ridiculous online marketing myths and how you can avoid falling for them.

-I need to rank #1 overall for [insert keyword here]!
+Myth 1 — I need to rank #1 overall for (insert keyword here)!

-Everyone wants to rank #1 (or even ‘rank zero’) and no doubt, that’s a great position to be in!
+Everyone wants to rank first (or even ‘rank zero’) and there is no doubt, it’s a great position to be in!
 There really isn’t a downside for ranking first overall.
 You’re going to get a ton of traffic compared to ranking anywhere else.
 Traffic equals leads which equal customers which equals profit, right?

 Kind of.
 While everything about ranking first overall in Google is great, it doesn’t just happen out of nowhere.
 You may be competing with some big, highly established companies.
 It’s not impossible to build yourself up with content and links and challenge the big guys for their top result on any given keywords, but it takes a lot of time, effort, and resources.
 Let’s say you do all your SEO yourself.
 That makes it effectively free, but you’re spending your own valuable time tackling an enormous task.
 How many more leads could you generate by spending your time elsewhere?